 How do you prepare for a downturn?
 Battle-hardened industry pros offer their insights and advice

-In “The Next Housing Downturn—Is It Too Late to Get Ready?” in the July issue, I noted that many pundits and provocateurs predict a slowdown of some note in early 2020, and how one industry authority has proclaimed it already too late to prepare.
+In “The Next Housing Downturn—Is It Too Late to Get Ready?”
+I noted that many pundits and provocateurs predict a slowdown of some note in early 2020, and how one industry authority has proclaimed it already too late to prepare.
 I spent the remainder of that article detailing specific things builders can do to simultaneously improve their current operations and prepare for the possibility of a downturn.
 I developed those ideas watching and working with survivors of the last big crash, combined with what my firm, TrueNorth, has learned through more than 200 Lean Process implementations.

 The next logical step: query some of those survivors and ask for their recommendations.
 What do they suggest builders do to prepare for what will come, sooner or later?